Volunteer with FSVA!

 Volunteer Wilderness Ranger Training Program:

-• The first step required to become an FSVA Wilderness Ranger is to attend the Wilderness Ranger orientation meeting in March.
-You must submit an application then RSVP prior to attending this event, then:
+The first step to become an FSVA Wilderness Ranger is to attend the Wilderness Ranger orientation meeting in March.
+You must submit an application then RSVP prior to attending this event (if it is past March, we may still be accepting applications for this season) then:

 FIRE LOOKOUT VOLUNTEER